dyusupov/katacoda-scenarios/single-nfs/step3.md

 neadm cluster create region1; \
 neadm tenant create region1/tenant1; \
 neadm bucket create region1/tenant1/bk1; \
-neadm service create nfs nfssvc; \
+neadm service create nfs nfssvc
-neadm nfs share nfssvc region1/tenant1/bk1 `{{execute}}
+`{{execute}}

 At this point service is ready to be attached to one or more Edge node by using "add" command and specifying server id (can be found in "neadm system status" output)